Ion Antonescu: Defence portfolio and the Codreanu trials

 Soon afterward, Călinescu, acting on indications from the monarch, arrested Codreanu and prosecuted him in two successive trials.
-Antonescu, whose mandate of Defense Minister had been prolonged under the premiership of Miron Cristea, resigned in protest of Codreanu's arrest.
+Antonescu, whose mandate of Defence Minister had been prolonged under the premiership of Miron Cristea, resigned in protest of Codreanu's arrest.
 Antonescu's mandate ended on 30 March 1938.
 He also served as Air and Marine Minister between 2 February and his resignation on 30 March.
-He was a celebrity defense witness at the latter's first and second trials.
+He was a celebrity defence witness at the latter's first and second trials.
 During the latter, which resulted in Codreanu's conviction for treason, Antonescu vouched for his friend's honesty while shaking his hand in front of the jury.
 Upon the conclusion of the trial, the king ordered his former minister interned at Predeal, before assigning him to command the Third Army in the remote eastern region of Bessarabia (and later removing him after Antonescu expressed sympathy for Guardists imprisoned in Chișinău).
 Attempting to discredit his rival, Carol also ordered Antonescu's wife to be tried for bigamy, based on a false claim that her divorce had not been finalized.
 Defended by Mihai Antonescu, the officer was able to prove his detractors wrong.
 Codreanu himself was taken into custody and discreetly killed by the Gendarmes acting on Carol's orders (November 1938).